SHARE THIS STORY

 “Decide what you love and work hard for it.
 It is important to make yourself known and have a ‘can-do’ attitude because people will remember you.
 Then you must practice your craft until it is perfect.”

 8. What are your thoughts on the idea of maintaining a harmonious relationship between motherhood and a career?
 Are such expectations attainable?

 It is attainable, as long as you are organised.
 Being both a good mother and great boss is very important to me.
 I like working for businesses who support and respect working mothers so we can be present in both parts of life.
 I work 5 days a week yet I take my children to school every morning and I aim to attend important events for them – it is vital for me to do so.

-9. What tends to work best for you in creating that ‘balance’ between being a mother to three beautiful children and having a successful career
+9. What tends to work best for you in creating that ‘balance’ between being a mother to four children and having a successful career?

 Being passionate about both parts of my life allows me to maintain a balance between my worlds.
 I always ensure I give my children enough time, and when we are together we are laughing, having fun and going on adventures.
 You need plenty of energy to be a working mother!

 10. Lastly, what are your top, most important factors anyone, wishing to build a successful career in fashion should keep in mind?

 Decide what you love and work hard for it.
 It is important to make yourself known and have a ‘can-do’ attitude because people will remember you.
 Then you must practice your craft until it is perfect.

 Note: this interview was originally published in 2017.

 Sign up for more